Kobee1203/weedow-searchy/README.md

 This is the Search Descriptor Identifier.
 Each identifier must be unique.\
 Spring Data Search uses this identifier in the search endpoint URL which is mapped to `/search/{searchDescriptorId}`: `searchDescriptorId` is the Search Descriptor Identifier.

-If the Search Descriptor ID is not set, Spring Data Search uses the JPA Entity Name in lowercase as Search Descriptor ID.\
+If the Search Descriptor ID is not set, Spring Data Search uses the Entity Name in lowercase as Search Descriptor ID.\
 _If the Entity is `Person.java`, the Search Descriptor ID is `person`_

 Example with a custom Search Descriptor ID: